-a transfer/replication school, an interview with vell as school visit/site visit will be scheduled. coring rubric will be used as baseline
+As part of the application process for a transfer/replication school, an interview with the current sponsor and applicant as well as school visit/site visit will be scheduled.
+This application and the application scoring rubric will be used as baseline information for the visit and interview.

-Section I. Date of Submission:
+Date of Submission:

 Name of school:

 Address:

-Phone: Fax:
+Fax:

 Grades served: Enrollment:

 Number of locations: IRN

 Current sponsor:

 Current Sponsor Contact Name:

 Current Sponsor Contact Phone Number:

 Name of Person Submitting Proposal:

-Phone Number of Person Submitting Proposa al:
+Phone Number of Person Submitting Proposal:

 Superintendent:

 Phone: Cell (if different):